-Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources e.g. staff, equipment, Budgets, for on-going water, energy and resource demand management and efficiency.
-Excessive utilization of natural resources.
-The following technological alternatives to reduce water and electricity demands are within the proposed project designs: 1.
+Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources e.g. staff, equipment, Budgets, for on-going water, energy and resource demand management and efficiency. utilization of natural The following technological alternatives to reduce water and electricity demands are within the proposed project designs: 1.
 Ensure that the buildings are constructed so as to be tightly sealed, to prevent unwanted air flows.
 Doors and windows must be appropriately sized and fitted with seals 2.
 Energy efficient installations should be used 3.
 Energy saving light bulbs such as CFLs and LEDs must be installed instead of incandescent bulbs except where the quality of the light is not sufficient for high precision work and reading.
-Annual audits of operations vs EMP to identify those requirements that are not being met.
-Responsibility: ECO Adequate annual Budgets On-going employment of ECO and maintenance staff To be determined
+4. Implement engineer recommendations as per engineer services report as well as recommendations within the GLS report in order to ensure that there is sufficient capacity within the municipality services infrastructure to meet the additional services demand Annual audits of operations vs EMP to identify those requirements that are not being met.
+Responsibility: Municipality Adequate annual Budgets On-going employment of maintenance staff To be determined